An Admissions representative will direct your question to the correct person in the Division of Communication & Creative Media

 Tanya Lee Stone has been teaching in the Professional Writing Program since 2008.
 Courses include Writing Children's Literature, Reading & Writing in Genre, Technical Writing, Fundamentals of Journalism, and Publishing in the 21st Century.
 As a former editor and contemporary author, she brings her professional publishing experience into the classroom, sharing real-world insights with students.

 As an author, Stone is best known for telling true stories of people missing from our histories, with themes of empowering girls and women threaded throughout her body of work.
-Girl Rising: Changing the World One Girl at a Time was her 100th book.
+Girl Rising: Changing the World One Girl at a Time was her 100th book, featured here on Champlain's news outlet, The View.
 Several books are forthcoming.
 Her articles, essays, and reviews have appeared in The New York Times, The Horn Book, Publishers Weekly, and School Library Journal.

 Her books have earned multiple awards and honors, including an NAACP Image Award, Robert F. Sibert Medal, Golden Kite Award, Boston Globe-Horn Book Honor, NCTE Orbis Pictus Awards, NPR Best Books, and many state awards.
 Her Young Adult novel, A Bad Boy Can Be Good for a Girl, was on ALA's Top 10 Banned Books List.